 The Strangest Person I’ve Ever Bought a House From.

 Mailing to homeowners in pre-foreclosure has always been a mainstay of my business.
 Back in 2008, a homeowner filled out a “Sell Your House” form on my website.
 As I was not doing a lot of Search Engine or Pay-Per-Cick advertising at the time, and had mailed several letters to her, it was easy to conclude the form was generated by the latter medium.
-CLICK HERE FOR THE REST OF THIS ARTICLE.
+CLICK HERE TO LEARN MORE ABOUT BUYING HOUSES FROM STRANGE PEOPLE.

 9 Things I learned the Hard Way in Real Estate Investing.